 We’ve all been there.
 You’ve painstakingly overhauled your site to be ADA compliant and to match the Web Content Accessibility Guidelines (WCAG).
 Then just a short time later, changes to the standard are made and you have to start all over again.

-WCAG 2.2 is right around the corner.
+WCAG 2.2 is officially here.
 But before you run screaming to your development team, we’ve put together this guide to show you what the changes are and how you can prepare for them.

 What is WCAG 2.2?

-WCAG 2.2 will continue the work of WCAG 2.1 — improving accessibility guidance for three major groups: users with cognitive or learning disabilities, users with low vision, and users with disabilities on mobile devices.
+WCAG 2.2 continues the work of WCAG 2.1 — improving accessibility guidance for three major groups: users with cognitive or learning disabilities, users with low vision, and users with disabilities on mobile devices.

 WCAG 2.2 is backward compatible with 2.1.
 If you’re compliant with 2.2 you’ll automatically be covered for 2.1.

-Right now, there is only one new requirement in the 2.2 draft.
-It is an enhancement to the 2.1 Focus Visible requirement:
+WCAG 2.2 includes an enhancement to the 2.1 Focus Visible requirement:

 Any keyboard operable user interface has a mode of operation where the keyboard focus indicator is visible.